ahillss/ReverseEngineeringNotes/README.md

 ### Stacks and Alignment

-Depending on the compiler options used when the binary was compiled, the stack might have to be aligned to a certain amount of bytes.
-Aligning it to 16 bytes is usually best, but you can figured it out by looking for padding, that is any stack memory that was declared and cleaned up without being used.
+Depending on the compiler options used when the binary was compiled, the stack may have to be aligned to a certain amount of bytes.
+Aligning it to 16 bytes is usually best, but you can figured it out by looking for padding (any stack memory that was declared and cleaned up without being used).

 Also a function call will push the return address onto the stack, you will need to remember to count that as well.

-Another thing you might see after an a ```add esp,0x8``` is ```add esp,0xfffffff8```.
-This is just using the unsigned integer overflow where it wraps around, it is the same as ```sub esp,0x8```.
+Another thing you might see is the stack being modfied like ```add esp,0xfffffff8```, this is just using the unsigned integer overflow where it wraps around, it is the same as ```sub esp,0x8```.

 ### Executable start address